 It was at the same Color the Crag event in Alabama that Winston met Shelma Jun, 35.
 Four years ago, Jun had started an Instagram account, @heyflashfoxy, to post pictures of her female climber friends in an effort to celebrate women climbing with women.
 When Jun started receiving dozens of messages from women climbers asking about how they could be a part of it, she began to expand the Flash Foxy online platform and eventually founded the Women’s Climbing Festival.
 The inaugural event, held in March 2016 in Bishop, California, offered a space for women to come together, climb and connect.

 After the first Bishop gathering, it was clear that many women climbers were eager to explore the camaraderie and joy of climbing with other women.
 When tickets to the second festival in Bishop in 2017 sold out in one minute with more than 800 women on the waiting list, Jun decided to add another festival in Chattanooga, Tennessee.
-This year, a total of 350 women attended the Bishop event, held March 23–25, with 496 people on the waiting list.
-With about 350 expected attendees, the Chattanooga festival will be held October 12–14; tickets go on sale July 1 at 12pm EST.
+In 2018, a total of 350 women attended the Bishop event, held March 23–25, with 496 people on the waiting list.
+With about 350 expected attendees, the Chattanooga festival will be held October 12–14, 2018.

 As the festival continues to grow, it’s clear that the women’s climbing community is no longer a hypothetical group discussed in online forums and on social media.
 The festival had given it names and faces, and with that, the power to take action.
 The past two years’ festivals built and gained momentum for the larger community of women climbers, but groups within that community, like Winston and fellow climbers of color, did not experience the same progress.